-Charles Kennedy, a big, husky full-bearded man, owned a traveler’s rest on the road between Elizabethtown and Taos.
+Kennedy, a big, husky full-bearded man, moved to the Moreno Valley around 1865 with his wife, Rosa, a Ute Indian, and their 3-year old son.
+The couple then built a traveler’s rest stop in an isolated area at the base of Palo Flechado Pass on the road between Elizabethtown and Taos.
 After travelers would register at the rest stop, some would disappear never to be heard from again.
-These traveling strangers were rarely missed in the highly transient settlement.
+These traveling strangers were rarely missed in this highly transient area.
 Evidently, when travelers stopped for a bed and a meal, Charles killed them, stole their valuables and either burned or buried their bodies.
 These events might never have been known, except for his wife’s confession, when she fled from him in terror in the fall of 1870.

 The court ordered that Kennedy be held for action by the grand jury, but rumors began circulating that Kennedy’s lawyer was going to buy his freedom.
 Three days later, Allison and his companions snatched Kennedy from the jail, threw a rope around his neck and dragged him by a horse up and down Main Street until long after he was dead.
 His body was not allowed by the townspeople to be buried in the Catholic cemetery and was interred outside the cemetery boundaries.